About Your Counselor

 Students may be referred for counseling services by teachers, parents or administrators.
 They may also self-refer.
 It is View Ridge’s policy that regular participation in counseling services (not including guidance lessons) requires parent permission.

-I look forward to supporting your children and the View Ridge community this year!
+I look forward to working with View Ridge families!